 Increasingly, colleges across the United States are showing preference to applicants that have sat and passed the non-compulsory SAT with essay test.
 Given that the SAT with essay is technically an optional extra, its importance can be underestimated or overlooked entirely.
 Nevertheless, students that take the SAT essay at high school (or later) are statistically more likely to get into their preferred colleges than those who take the basic SAT without the essay alone.

-But which colleges require the SAT essay as a fundamental prerequisite for successful college admissions?
+But which colleges require the SAT essay as a fundamental prerequisite for successful college admissions and does the SAT essay matter?
 How many other colleges recommend the SAT essay as a preferable educational achievement, though will still consider applications from those that did not take the SAT essay?